Delta-Deep-Learning-CMU-Africa/amon_group50/README.md

 ## Repository Structure
 - `MAIN-PAPER-REVISED`: The original paper (Image Data Collection and Implementation of Deep Learning-Based Model in Detecting Monkeypox Disease Using Modified VGG16) we are building upon.
+- `project-monkeypox-detection-1-amuhairw.ipynb`: Jupyter notebook containing all code for my first experiment to replicate the results reported in the paper for our project.
-- `project-monkeypox-detection-amuhairw.ipynb`: Jupyter notebook containing all code for my first experiment to replicate the results reported in the paper for our project.
+- - `project-monkeypox-detection-2-amuhairw.ipynb`: Jupyter notebook containing all code for my first experiment to replicate the results reported in the paper for our project.

 ## Project Objective
 We aim to replicate the study's findings and improve the diagnostic accuracy of the Modified VGG16 model used to detect Monkeypox from dermatological images.
 We aim to refine the model using advanced machine-learning techniques.